My favorite tools & resources as a weight inclusive fertility and prenatal dietitian

 My favorite EMR (electronic medical record)

 The number one tool you’ll need as a private practice dietitian is a medical record.
 This is NEVER something I recommend that you DIY - security and a streamlined workflow are so important, especially if you are billing insurance.
-My favorite online medical record as a dietitian is SimplePractice.
-As someone who accepts BCBS insurance and may decide to become paneled with additional insurance companies in the future, I knew that ease of billing was going to be one of my top priorities.
-Not only does SimplePractice keep all my patient files organized, secure, and saved to a HIPAA compliant cloud that I can access from anywhere, I can also utilize it for online patient scheduling, telehealth, AND one click insurance billing.
-Yes - one click.
-With a bit of up front set up, it now takes me 2 minutes to submit all of my insurance bills in bulk at the end of each week.
-Use this discount link to get $150 in account credit towards your SimplePractice subscription, or $300 if you have a group practice.
+My favorite online medical record as a dietitian is Kalix.
+As a group practice owner that accepts multiple insurances, I knew that ease of billing was going to be one of my top priorities.
+Not only does Kalix keep all of our patient files organized, secure, and saved to a HIPAA compliant cloud that I can access from anywhere, our team can also utilize it for online patient scheduling, telehealth, AND easy insurance billing.
+Yes - easy!
+With a bit of up front set up, it now takes me 20 minutes to submit all of our insurance bills in bulk at the end of each week.

 My favorite payroll software

-You might be wondering… “aren’t you a solo practice, McKenzie?
-Why do you need a payroll software?”
+You might be thinking… “I’m a solo practice - I don’t need a payroll software!”
 As it turns out, there’s actually a tax advantage to incorporating and then becoming an employee of your own business.
-Last year, my accountant helped me convert Feed Your Zest from a single member LLC to an S-Corp.
-It’s important to discuss this with your personal accountant to make sure it makes sense for you, but it definitely was worth the hassle for me!
+In 2022, my accountant helped me convert Feed Your Zest from a single member LLC to an S-Corp.
+It’s important to discuss this with your personal accountant (Highly recommend Atypical Advisors if you’re in NC or SC) to make sure it makes sense for you, but it definitely was worth the hassle for me!
 One requirement for S-corps (at least in NC) is to have a payroll software.
+Now as a group practice, it’s even more beneficial to have that payroll software.
 I really love using Gusto - it’s super user friendly!
-I now use this to pay myself a monthly wage with all the taxes automatically taken out, as well as to pay interns.
+I use this to pay myself a monthly wage with all the taxes automatically taken out, as well as to pay my associate RDs and interns.
 It’s easy to add an independent contractor or an employee; with just a name and email, it sends all the appropriate forms and gets them set up with direct deposit.
 It truly is a life saver.
 Get $100 off Gusto with this link!

 My Favorite Branding & Marketing Resources